ekougs/rest-demo/README.md

 Details to launch and stop the infrastructure are provided below.

 ## What do you need ?
-JDK 8, Docker, Gradle
+JDK 8, Docker, Maven

 ## Build Java application and start/restart infrastructure
-###Instructions for first execution
 Following scripts **must have execution rights** : `./launch-shop-infrastructure.sh`,  `./stop-delete-shop-infrastructure.sh`.
-Run `gradle install launchInfra`.
+Run `./launch-shop-infrastructure.sh`.
 It builds the project.
 Then it stops and removes Docker containers and images before rebuilding and launching each component.

-## Start/restart infrastructure
-Following scripts **must have execution rights** : `./launch-shop-infrastructure.sh`,  `./stop-delete-shop-infrastructure.sh`.
-Run `gradle launchInfra`.
-It stops and removes Docker containers and images before rebuilding and launching each component.

 ## Stop the infrastructure
 Following script **must have execution rights** :  `./stop-delete-shop-infrastructure.sh`.
-Run `gradle stopAndDeleteInfra`.
+Run `./stop-delete-shop-infrastructure.sh`.
 It stops and removes Docker containers.

 ## Check if everything is deployed
 Run `docker ps`.
 You should get something like :